Year 5 & 6

 The final decision rests with you as parents and carers and I hope to be able to provide you with as much information as possible below so that you can make an informed decision.
 I have also tried to include links to NHS information and the Department for Education information wherever I can should you wish to see it.
 No action will be taken against any parent or carer who chooses not to send their child into school.

-Teachers of year 6 groups will try to ring you on Friday 22nd May to confirm arrangements.
-Please note that school will close from 12.50pm on a Friday after half term and details of these timings can be found below:
+Please note that school will close from 12.50pm every Friday and details of these timings can be found below.

-This will allow us to make preparations for the following week and carry out essential works.
+This is necessary in order to allow us to make preparations for the following week and carry out essential works.

 Mr Le Bredonchel